diaaahmed850/CVC-19-Documnet-Wallet/README.md

 - Backend implemented using Python OpenCV library for computer vision and Django Framwork
 - Frontend implemented using Ionic Cross-Platform Framewrok

+This Github Repo consists of many folders:
+- BackEnd            => Contain the Backend Code integrated with apporipate APIs
+- HerokuApp_Version  => Contain the SDK Android version of the real app that can be directly built and run on ANDROID Device , you can read more about it inside the folder's ReadME file
+- MobileApp          => Contain the frontend code that responsible for running the application on DevApp localhost
+- Prototyping        => Contain jupyter notebooks that responsible for computer vision part of project , you can test each scanning feature and see it's codes
 ## Application Features
 - A smart SignUP/Login system which allow the user to Sinup/Login with his direct email address or using social login (Facebook and Google+).